Habitat for Humanity in Review

 WELCOME!!

 For the past several years John and Jo have been involved with Habitat for Humanity.
-This a picture highlight WEB of our work in Bay Point in East Contra Costa County.
+This a picture highlight WEB of our work on anew subdivision of 9 homes in Bay Point in East Contra Costa County.

 Click Here for Habitat Information